rithikKsingh/solidity_tut/solidity/Foudary/ReadMe.md

 where, nameOfAccountGoesHere=default name of the account(you can check all the accounts using:`cast wallet list`)->it holds the encrypted private key
 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266=account public address

-Clear your history so your private key won't randomly remain there using the following command: `history -c`.
+Clear your history so your private key won't randomly remain there using the following command: `history -c`(for bash terminal)(`history -p` for zsh).